kootenpv/sysdm/README.md

 Scripts as a service.
 Builds on systemd.

-It gives you the best from screen, systemctl and journalctl.
+It gives you the best from screen, cronjobs, supervisord, systemctl and journalctl.

 ### Installation